ravari-a/CAGE4_Simplified/README.md

 # Simplified Multi-Agent Cybersecurity Environment

 This repository contains a **simplified simulation environment** for multi-agent cyber defense challenges.
 It is inspired by the original TTCP CAGE Challenge environment but has been restructured for flexibility and ease-of-use.
+This project is built upon the main [CAGE4 repository](https://github.com/cage-challenge/cage-challenge-4).

 In this new codebase, you can easily define new attacker types and configure the network structure by setting the number of user hosts and servers in each subnet.
-In addition, we have implemented zero trust actions (at the subnet level) within the environment.
+In addition, we have implemented a range of access control actions—including normal access control, decoy actions, and subnet-level access control—to mimic real-world zero trust security architectures.

 ## Features

 - **Simplified Environment:**
-  A streamlined version of the original CAGE simulation that focuses on key elements, without the overhead of unnecessary packages.
+  A streamlined version of the original CAGE simulation focusing on key elements without the overhead of unnecessary packages.

 - **Flexible Network Structure:**
   Easily configure the simulation by setting the number of green agents (user hosts) and servers per zone.
 This new structure adapts based on your configuration settings.